vermaayushjivan-alt/safarbuddy-v2/DATABASE_BIBLE.md

   was enabled in the same migration/session that created the tables (RULE 24), not deferred.

+### invoices (INVOICE-01 Step 2)
+- RLS enabled, **no policy** (matches vendor_payout_details/ vendor_settlements/coupons pattern) — not yet confirmed live since the migration has not been run in production yet.
+Server Actions (Step 3, not yet built) must use `createServiceRoleClient()` for both the webhook's insert and any customer/admin read, scoped explicitly (booking ownership / admin role) rather than relying on an RLS policy — same open pattern as the tables above.
+- `booking_id` is UNIQUE — one invoice per booking, relying on the webhook's existing PAY-02 idempotency (confirmBooking() only fires once per successful payment) rather than adding a second guard here.
+- `amount_paid` is sourced from `bookings.price_snapshot`, not
+  subtotal/grand_total — continuing the COUPON-01 finding (migration
+  014) that price_snapshot is the one field that matches what Cashfree actually charged.

 ## Migration Registry (new, v2)
 Every migration file that has ever been referenced as "created" in CHANGELOG/SESSION_HANDOFF is tracked here with its actual on-disk and